WizardZedd0/RegExstar/README.md

 	Copy Code - Copies the command to the clipboard.
  	Conversion between text and var regex. (` to \, "" to ")
 	Toolbox of Regular Expressions

+# Pitfalls
+	Due to the nature of edit controls all newlines are interpreted as `n or \n.
+Accordingly, RegExstar always uses the `n option in order to support the multiline option, and does not provide support for other newline options such as `a, `r, etc. However, when actually using the code one must be aware of what type of newline they are dealing with.
+The multiline option or the \n may perform differently inside of other applications than they would inside of RegExstar.

 # GUI
  To open Gui,